Adult Opportunities

 Plants of the Prairie

-In this three-part series, learn the identification skills to manage, restore, or enjoy prairie habitats.
+In this two-part series, learn the identification skills to manage, restore, or enjoy prairie habitats.

 Content Detail

 Prairies in summer are at the peak of their bloom and color, with diverse wildflowers and grasses showing their distinctive beauty.
-In these guided outdoor walks with an Arboretum expert, explore the prairie and the features of prairie plants during the peak of their midsummer beauty.
+In these guided outdoor walks with an expert at The Morton Arboretum, explore the prairie and the features of prairie plants during the peak of their midsummer beauty.
 Learn to identify characteristic native prairie plants that are important for prairie restoration during the growing season and practice your plant identification skills in the field.

 Age: 16 and older